sockeqwe/AdapterDelegates/README.md

 ```

 ## Reducing boilerplate code
-As you have seen in the code snipped above this may require to write the same boiler plate code again and again to hook in `AdapterDelegatesManager` to `Adapter`.
+As you have seen in the code snippet above this may require to write the same boiler plate code again and again to hook in `AdapterDelegatesManager` to `Adapter`.
 This can be reduced by extending either from `ListDelegationAdapter` if the data source the adapter displays is `java.util.List<?>` or `AbsDelegationAdapter` which is a more general one (not limited to `java.util.List`)

 #### ListDelegationAdapter